-- 3.33 The area between Kingston Beach and the Lady Bee Marina forms part of the Shoreham Harbour Regeneration Area (see Policy 8).
-Kingston Beach has village green status. - 3.34 Southwick Square is owned by Adur District Council and performs well as a shopping centre meeting local day-to-day needs.
+- 3.31 The area between Kingston Beach and the Lady Bee Marina forms part of the Shoreham Harbour Regeneration Area (see Policy 8).
+Kingston Beach has village green status. - 3.32 Southwick Square is owned by Adur District Council and performs well as a shopping centre meeting local day-to-day needs.
 The Adur Retail Study Update (2013) recommends that every opportunity should be taken to sustain and enhance its important shopping function and to improve its existing environment and townscape quality.
-The centre also provides other services for the community including a library, health centre and a community centre. - 3.35 Eastbrook ward suffers deprivation and is ranked the most deprived ward in Adur and sixth most deprived ward in West Sussex.
-The area experiences the highest level of unemployment in Adur.
-12 The Council, in partnership with local residents, has developed a Neighbourhood Action Plan ("Action Eastbrook") to address local needs and priorities. - 3.36 A development brief has been adopted (November 2015) is being produced which identifies land at Eastbrook allotments, Southwick, (south of the A270, adjoining the border with Brighton & Hove City) for business development (B1 and B8 uses) and/or training and education facilities mixed use development including employment uses (B1 and B8) to the north of the site, and land at the former Manor Hall Road Market Garden for open space, a small scale community use or housing (subject to constraints being overcome, including access issues) and/or training and education facilities and community facilities.
-Small-scale residential development may be possible at the south-western part of the site, but this will require suitable access being achieved.
-The existing allotments on the site will be retained. - 3.37 There is an Air Quality Management Area in Southwick where Kingston Lane meets the A270 (see Maps 12 and 13), and it extends eastward just beyond Underdown Road.
-It will be necessary to ensure that new development does not exacerbate existing air quality issues. - 3.38 There is an issue with Heavy Goods Vehicles moving to and from Shoreham Harbour, using inappropriate, often residential, roads in the area.
+The centre also provides other services for the community including a library, health centre and a community centre.
+The policy below allows for A class uses as well as appropriate D1 uses within Southwick Square.
+Please see paragraph 4.63 in Part 4 of the Plan for more information on appropriate D1 uses. - 3.33 A development brief has been adopted (November 2015) which identifies land at Eastbrook Allotments, Southwick, (south of the A270, adjoining the border with Brighton & Hove City) for business development (B1 and B8 uses) and/or training and education facilities, and land at the former Manor Hall Road Market Garden for open space, a small scale community use or housing (subject to constraints being overcome, including access issues).
+The existing allotments on the site will be retained. - 3.34 There is an Air Quality Management Area in Southwick where Kingston Lane meets the A270 (see Map 5, Appendix 2), and it extends eastward just beyond Underdown Road.
+It will be necessary to ensure that new development does not exacerbate existing air quality issues. - 3.35 There is an issue with Heavy Goods Vehicles moving to and from Shoreham Harbour, using inappropriate, often residential, roads in the area.
 This has an impact on road safety and residential amenity.
-Work is being undertaken to see how this situation may be resolved, and will be addressed in the emerging Transport Strategy for Shoreham Harbour. - 3.39 Southwick and Fishersgate lie within the area designated as a
+Work is being undertaken to see how this situation may be resolved, and will be addressed in the emerging Transport Strategy for Shoreham Harbour.